-5.11 AMBULANCES PURCHASED BY PRIVATE AMBULANCE SERVICES
+5.11 PRIVATE AMBULANCE SERVICES

 The purchase of a motor vehicle for use as an ambulance by a privately-owned licensed ambulance service is exempt from the motor vehicle sales tax.
 Ambulances purchased by local units of government are also exempt.
-Because they are not required to be registered, they are not in the defined tax base for the motor vehicle sales tax.
-They are also exempt from the general sales and use tax and are included in Item 4.62.
+However, they are not required to be registered and therefore are not in the defined tax base for the motor vehicle sales tax.